broadinstitute/adapt-pipes/README.md

  - single_adapt.adapt.specificity_taxa: Optional, only needed if specific is true.
 AWS S3 path to file that contains a list of taxa to be specific against.
 Should have no headings, but be a list of taxonomic IDs in the first column and segment numbers in the second column
  - single_adapt.adapt.rand_sample: Optional, take a sample of RAND_SAMPLE sequences from the taxa to design for.
  - single_adapt.adapt.rand_seed: Optional, set ADAPT's random seed to get consistent results across runs.
- - single_adapt.adapt.bucket: Optional, bucket for cloud memoization.
+ - single_adapt.adapt.bucket: Optional, S3 bucket for cloud memoization.
 May include path to put memo in a subfolder; do not include '\' at the end.
  - single_adapt.adapt.memory: Optional, sets the memory each job uses.
 Defaults to 2GB.
 If jobs fail unexpectedly, increase this.
 To design for multiple taxa in parallel, modify `parallel_adapt_input_template.json`.
 Details on each of the inputs are below:
- - parallel_adapt.queueArn: Queue Arn (Amazon Resource Name) of the queue you want the jobs to run on.
+ - parallel_adapt.queueArn: Queue ARN (Amazon Resource Name) of the queue you want the jobs to run on.
+This should be either the `DefaultJobQueueArn` or the `PriorityJobQueueArn`.
  - parallel_adapt.objs: Array of objective functions to design for; can include any of {"maximize-activity", "minimize-guides"}.
  - parallel_adapt.sps: Array; include "true" in the array to have designs made specific against any other order in the same family that is listed in ALL_TAXA_FILE; include "false" to design nonspecifically.
  - parallel_adapt.taxa_file: AWS S3 path to a TSV file that contains a list of taxa to design for.
 Headings should be 'family', 'genus', 'species', 'taxid', 'segment', 'refseqs', 'neighbor-count'.
  - parallel_adapt.format_taxa.all_taxa_file: AWS S3 path to a TSV file that contains a list of all taxa to be specific against (note: will only check for specificity within a family).
 Can be the same file as TAXA_FILE.
 Headings should be 'family', 'genus', 'species', 'taxid', 'segment', 'refseqs', 'neighbor-count'.
  - parallel_adapt.adapt.image: URI for Docker ADAPT Image to use
- - parallel_adapt.adapt.bucket: Optional, bucket for cloud memoization.
+ - parallel_adapt.adapt.bucket: Optional, S3 bucket for cloud memoization.
 May include path to put memo in a subfolder; do not include '/' at the end.
  - parallel_adapt.adapt.memory: Optional, sets the memory each job uses.
 Defaults to 2GB.
 If jobs fail unexpectedly, increase this.

 3. a configuration file for AWS (optional, only necessary for running workflows through a Cromwell call) Modify anything that says `REGION`, `S3BUCKET`, or `QUEUEARN` in `aws-template.conf`.
 `REGION` should be the region in which your S3 bucket is stored and your job queues are.
-You should see something like `us-east-1` in the `DefaultJobQueueArn`/`PriorityJobQueueArn` you recorded in Step 4 of "Setting up Genomics Workflow Core and Cromwell Resources".
+You should see something like `us-east-1` in the `DefaultJobQueueArn`/`PriorityJobQueueArn`; this is the region it is in.
-`S3BUCKET` should be the `S3BucketName` you recorded in Step 4 of "Setting up Genomics Workflow Core and Cromwell Resources".
+`S3BUCKET` should be the `S3BucketName`.
-`QUEUEARN` should be either the `DefaultJobQueueArn` or the `PriorityJobQueueArn` you recorded in Step 4 of "Setting up Genomics Workflow Core and Cromwell Resources".
-The `DefaultJobQueueArn` uses Spot instances if capacity is available, then On Demand instances; the `PriorityJobQueueArn` uses On Demand instances until a limit is reached , at which point it will use Spot instances.
-The `DefaultJobQueueArn` costs less, but the `PriorityJobQueueArn` will work faster.
+`QUEUEARN` should be either the `DefaultJobQueueArn` or the `PriorityJobQueueArn`.

 ### Sending Workflow to Cromwell server
 There are three methods to run a workflow on your Cromwell Server-either through the Swagger UI, through an HTTP POST command, or through a Cromwell call.

 #### Running your workflow through the Swagger UI

-To access the Swagger UI, go to the `HostName` URL you recorded in Step 4 of "Setting up Genomics Workflow Core and Cromwell Resources" in any web browser.
+To access the Swagger UI, go to your `HostName` URL in any web browser.

 To run your workflow, click `POST /api/workflows/{version}`, click "Try it Out", set `version` to "v1", upload your WDL workflow to `workflowSource`, upload your JSON input file to `workflowInputs`, set `workflowType` to "WDL", set `workflowTypeVersion` to "1.0", and click "Execute".
 Record the workflow ID outputted.